 Once a proposal is accepted in principle, the guest editor(s) should anticipate submitting the completed manuscript to the Editorial Board at ncfsarticles [at] gmail [dot] com one year before the anticipated publication date.
 Members of the journal’s Editorial and Advisory Boards will then evaluate the manuscript and advise the Editor, with respect to the overall project as well as to each individual contribution.
 If a contribution is found to be unacceptable, the guest editor(s) may be invited to proceed without it if the overall volume is of appropriate length, or replace it with another text (which would then go through similar peer review).
 Consistent with the journal's practice, the Editor will only accept those articles that receive a positive peer review.
 Once accepted, the guest editor(s) and Editorial Board will work together to produce final copy suitable for publication.

-Before submitting a proposal, colleagues are encouraged to consult the calls for papers of current and recent projects:
+Before submitting a proposal, colleagues are encouraged to consult current and recent projects:

 For more information, please query the Editor.